ollipal/my-monitor/README.md

 );
 ```

-then create an `.env` file to project root, and add contents proper contents to:
+then create an `.env` file to `/config`, and add these variables
+with proper values to it:

 ```
 PG_USER=